• Home

 • Vanilla Extract - I find that adding just ¼ teaspoon adds a lovely depth of flavor to the muffins.
 Feel free to omit it, or swap in maple extract for more of a fall flavor!

-• Chopped Nuts - While they're optional, I love adding some unsalted walnuts or pecans for some extra crunch and heart healthy fat.
+• Chopped Nuts - While they're optional, I love adding some unsalted walnuts or pecans for some extra crunch.

 • Butter - For melting and basting on top of the cooked muffins.